YukitoNakamura/bluestormgame/README.md

 ## Changelog
 ---
+### Build 2024-12-14
+#### Fixed
+- After subduing Kaelyn, her image didn't vanish from the screen.
+Now it should;
+- Battle with **Kaelyn** not ending after tying her up.
+The battle should now end properly;
+- Fixed some typos regarding Kaelyn's kidnapping battle.

+#### To do
+- Work out some of the character's battle sprites.
+Nathalia's and Ratt's are unfinished right now.

+These may go to the next build

+---
 ### Build 2024-12-11
 #### Fixed:
 - Not able to sleep to pass time.
 Now added a feature for it on the bed;